Table of Contents

 While there’s no argument that CBD products are becoming popular, their significance to us humans is also expanding.

-Because studies are lauding CBD for the power it poses in the health industry, it begs the question: are you overpaying for your CBD product?
+Because studies are lauding CBD, it begs the question: are you overpaying for your CBD product?

 How are CBD products priced?

 Well, numerous factors contribute to how CBD products are priced.

 Brands source industrial hemp from either independent or owned Farm Bill-regulated domestic farms.
 Followed by the overhead expenses of cultivation itself, farms incur legal costs too (e.g., state licenses, certification programs).